 If the actual Availability of the Hosted Services and Software is less than the Availability Requirement in any two (2) of four (4) consecutive Service Periods, then, in addition to all other remedies available to the State, the State may terminate the Contract on written notice to Contractor with no liability, obligation or penalty to the State by reason of such termination.

 Support and Maintenance Services.
 Contractor will provide IT Environment Service and Software maintenance and support services (collectively, “Software Support Services”) in accordance with the provisions of this Section 3.
-The Software Support Services are included in the Services, and Contractor may not assess any additional fees, costs, or charges for such Software Support Services.
+The Software Support Services are included in the Services, and Contractor may not assess any additional fees, costs, or charges for such Software Support Services, unless for premium support offerings.

 Support Service Responsibilities.
 Contractor will: